UniversalDependencies/docs/_ga/dep/csubj-cop.md

 #### Adjectival ####

-_Is fíor gur <b>láidre</b> Fianna Fáil ag cosaint na neodrachta ná Fine Gael faoi láthair_  'It is true that Fianna Fáil are <b>better</b> at protecting neutrality than Fine Gael at the moment'
+_Is fíor gur <b>láidre</b> Fianna Fáil ag cosaint na neodrachta ná Fine Gael faoi láthair_  `It is true that Fianna Fáil are <b>better</b> at protecting neutrality than Fine Gael at the moment'

 ~~~ sdparse
 Is fíor gur láidre Fianna Fáil ag cosaint na neodrachta ná Fine Gael faoi láthair \n Is true that stronger Fianna Fáil at protecting of_the neutrality Fine Gael under presence